joh-dah/GRiNS/docs/api/ParameterGeneration.md

-# Parameters
+# Parameter Generation

-Something to do with parameter generation ig
+Functions related to parameter generation for the RACIPE simulations.

 ---